void

 Background

-Mnichovo Hradiště is a town north of Mladá Boleslav.
+Mnichovo Hradiště is a town to the north of Mladá Boleslav.

 Quote(s) from the novel